l3-hpc/visit-for-fvcom/README.md

 Do not modify any lines below the file declarations.

+# Set plot parameters
+Set the parameters for various plots.
+The commenting is decent, but there is no error checking.

+Currently, the images are named after the type of plot and the time/date stamp.
+That means if you rerun the script for a different transect or colormap, etc., the old plots will be overwritten.
+Before this is modified, be sure to save the directory of plots elsewhere, or preferably change the name of **IMGS_DIR** before a new run.

 # Run the scripts in a batch job on HPC
 Sample submission scripts were created for Henry2 and atmos.
 Before modifying, make a local copy.
 For example,
 ```